Maryland Food Bank: FoodWorks Culinary Training Program

 FoodWorks is the Maryland Food Bank's flagship workforce development program, focused on culinary arts.

 History

 The FoodWorks program was launched in 2010 at the Maryland Food Bank's headquarters in Halethorpe, Baltimore County, operating out of the newly constructed Charles T. Bauer Community Kitchen.
 The program aimed to address unemployment, a root cause of hunger, by providing job skills and pathways to careers in the culinary field.

 In March 2022, MFB expanded the program by launching a second FoodWorks site on the Eastern Shore in Salisbury in partnership with Wor-Wic Community College.

 FoodWorks Class 44 students learn cooking techniques from a chef trainer.

 By the end of Fiscal Year 2024, over 550 individuals had graduated from the FoodWorks program since its inception.

 Program Details

-FoodWorks is a 12-week, intensive training program offered free of charge to eligible low-income individuals aged 18 and older who are residents of MFB's service area.
+FoodWorks is a 12-week, intensive training program offered free of charge to eligible individuals aged 18 and older who are residents of MFB's service area.